Attractions

 13 New Attractions In Singapore That Opened in 2021 To Visit During The EOY Break

-New attractions in Singapore
+New attractions in Singapore in 2021

 Needless to say, 2021 has been one heck of a rollercoaster ride with its ups and downs.
-With the year coming to a close, we don’t blame you for taking that much-needed vacation or even thinking of upcoming ALs to spend in 2022Thankfully, Singapore’s got a slew of new attractions that opened up this year alone to check out and have fun at.
+With the year coming to a close, we don’t blame you for taking that much-needed vacation or even thinking of upcoming leave days to spend in 2022Thankfully, Singapore’s got a slew of new attractions that opened up this year alone to check out and have fun at.

 So to help you out with your holiday itinerary, here are 15 new activities and exhibits to jio your friends and fam along to try something new.

-1. SkyHelix Sentosa – Singapore’s highest open air-panoramic ride
+1. SkyHelix Sentosa – Singapore’s highest open-air panoramic ride

 One of the newest kids on the block is the recently opened SkyHelix Sentosa.
 If you’re a sucker for a good view, this open-air gondola will get you front row seats to a panoramic 360° view of Sentosa and the surrounding waterfront 35M above the ground.